robertkirkman/sm64ex-bbb-doc/README.md

 # pvrsrvctl --start --no-module
 ```
 These arguments work the best for me, and if you try to use `pvrsrvctl` a different way, unfortunately it might not work correctly.
 If you want to experiment or improve on this method, though, feel free to.
 After doing this, you should now see the "`UM and KM match OK`" message in your kernel log, and can proceed to use the GPU for as long as this BBB stays on.
 If you don't, you might have the wrong user-space driver installed, so you should carefully review step 12.

+### [TODO: update guide] Libreboot
+The BeagleBone Black is one of the most open-source hardware affordable computers created before the market availability of RISC-V. For this reason, it is popular as a bootstrap for improving the potential user Freedom of more performant, more proprietary devices using the [Libreboot](https://libreboot.org/) fully open source motherboard firmware project.
+See [here](https://libreboot.org/docs/install/spi.html#beaglebone-black-bbb) for their guide to flashing compatible motherboard firmware chips using the BBB's SPI port (may be outdated).

 ### All I want to do is turn off the stupid irritating flashing LEDs
 ```